 - total nominal gas consumption

-The certificate number is evidence the appliance has been accepted.
+The certificate/acceptance number is evidence that the appliance has been accepted.

-The badge, and in a few cases the data plate, may have been removed.
+The badge, and the compliance plate, may have been removed.
 If the make, model and serial number can be positively identified and if a certifier confirms that this make and model is a certified appliance, the appliance may be regarded as accepted.

 When a gas appliance is offered for hire, it is subject to Section 71 of the Act which makes it an offence to supply or sell unaccepted or unlabelled appliances.
 Section 71 requires the appliance to have been accepted by ESV and have an ESV approved label affixed to it.